gbiz123/tiktok-captcha-solver/README.md

     - For Selenium, you can use [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver)
     - For Playwright, you can use [playwright-stealth](https://pypi.org/project/playwright-stealth/)

+## Note for NodeJS users
+For users automating in NodeJS or another programming language, the recommended method is to download the chrome extension from the chrome web store, unzip the file, patch the script.js file with your API key, and load it into your browser.
+This will save you a lot of time implementing the API on your own.

 ## Installation
 This project can be installed with `pip`.
 Just run the following command:
 ```